hski-github/spotfire-kanban/README.md

 ## To Do's

-- Click on empty space to clear marking
 - Click on header to mark cards in column
 - Sort cards alphabetically per column
 - Add configure button for order of columns and default columns